Bradley to Brighouse Greenway

 I live in Colnebridge, alongside Bradley Viaduct.
 The proposed provision of more off road areas for walking cycling and horse riding riding is very much needed.
 I must mention my concerns though about anti social behaviour in the way of off road motorbikes and quads and gangs of youths that make our life a misery.
 On the greenway and along the towpaths, it’s relentless and getting worse.
 The people such as myself and many others are forced to be run over, I timidated or put in a danger if riding a horse by these gangs.
 Are there any measures being considered to try and combat this massive problem.
 Thank you Wendy Priest

-Wendy asked about 4 years ago
+Wendy asked over 4 years ago

 Thank you for your query.
 Physical measures to restrict access to greenways is frowned upon as it also restricts legitimate usage.
 On new greenways, there is a ‘watching brief’ where use is monitored and remedial restrictions can then be considered.
 However, in the first instance any antisocial behaviour should be reported to the police